Information for asylum seekers and access to NGOs and UNHCR

 The Asylum Service at times issued an information leaflet, which was not easily accessible and mostly providing outdated information.[3]
 In 2019, efforts were made by the Asylum Service in collaboration with EUAA to produce more effective information materials, however due to the changes taking place in the asylum system, this was delayed and at time of publication it had not been updated.

-Four EUAA Info Providers are currently stationed at Pournara providing group sessions in the presence of interpreters.
-The group sessions are provided to adults and include information on the registration process in the Reception Center, the asylum procedure and reception conditions.
-While at present the information is provided orally, the aim is to include in writing in the future.
-A leaflet published by UNHCR is also disseminated in Pournara Centre, providing basic info on asylum process and reception conditions,
+Regarding information provision in Pournara, as of 2023, 3 EUAA Info Providers are stationed at the Centre providing group sessions in the presence of interpreters.
+The group sessions are provided in groups of approximately 20 adults and include information on the registration process in the Reception Center, the asylum procedure, and reception conditions.
+While at present the information is provided orally, the aim is to provide information in writing in the future.
+The information sessions are a positive development however they are not sufficient to cover the overall lack of information on the asylum procedures, especially due to extremely limited sources of information and in view of the lengthy asylum procedures.

-Regarding the provision of information to UASC it is considered to be the responsibility of the Social Welfare Officers who act as Guardians, however this is often insufficient due to the limited capacity of the guardians and their lacking of required knowledge to provide such information.
+Regarding the provision of information to UASC, it is considered to be the responsibility of the Social Welfare Officers who act as Guardians, however this is often insufficient due to the limited capacity of the guardians and their lacking of required knowledge to provide such information.

 When lodging an application, applicants are given a leaflet on the Dublin procedure which includes general information on the Dublin procedure, and a separate information leaflet is available specifically for unaccompanied children.[5]
 The leaflet also includes contact numbers of government and European agencies involved in the Dublin procedure as well as UNHCR.